 Washington, District Of Columbia 20052

 Art Wilmarth joined the faculty in 1986, following 11 years in private law practice.
 Prior to joining the law school, he was a partner in the Washington, D.C., office of Jones Day.
-During his 34 years as a member of the faculty, Professor Wilmarth taught courses in banking law, contracts, corporations, and American constitutional history.
+During his 34 years as a member of the faculty, Professor Wilmarth taught courses in banking law, contracts, corporations, professional responsibility, and American constitutional history.
 He served as Executive Director of the Law School’s Center for Law, Economics and Finance (C-LEAF) from 2011 to 2014, and he has been a member of C-LEAF’s Executive Board since the center’s founding in 2009.

 Professor Wilmarth is the author of Taming the Megabanks: Why We Need a New Glass-Steagall Act (Oxford University Press, 2020), and co-editor of The Panic of 2008: Causes, Consequences, and Implications for Reform (Edward Elgar, 2010).
 He has published more than 40 law review articles and book chapters in the fields of banking law and American constitutional history, and he is the co-editor of a book on the financial crisis of 2008.
 In 2005, the American College of Consumer Financial Services Lawyers awarded him its prize for the best law review article published in the field of consumer financial services law during the previous year.

 Professor Wilmarth has testified before committees of the U.S. Congress, the California legislature, and the D.C.
 Council on bank regulatory issues.
 In 2010, he was a consultant to the Financial Crisis Inquiry Commission, the body established by Congress to report on the causes of the financial crisis.
 During 2008–09, he served as chair of the Section on Financial Institutions and Consumer Financial Services of the Association of American Law Schools, after serving as the Section's chair-elect and annual program chair during 2007–08.
-Professor Wilmarth is a member of the editorial board of the Journal of Banking Regulation, published by Palgrave Macmillan Ltd. He is also a member of the advisory board of the American Antitrust Institute.
+Professor Wilmarth is a member of the international advisory board of the Journal of Banking Regulation, published by Palgrave Macmillan Ltd. He is also a member of the advisory board of the American Antitrust Institute.